 In the German legal field, civil marriage is mandatory for the establishment of a marriage.
 When examining the so-called matrimonial capacity of foreign spouses (marriage certificate of the home country), it depends whether legal obstacles to marriage arise from the respective home law of the foreign partner.
 The purpose of this examination is to prevent a marriage being entered into in Germany which is ineffective, removable or invalid in the home country of the spouse.
-The marriage of two persons is carried out in the context of civil marriage by a registrar/registrar.
+The marriage of two persons takes place within the framework of the civil marriage by a registrar/registrar.
 The only exception is the marriage of foreigners before a marriage person duly authorised by the government of the home State in the form prescribed by the law of that State, provided that one of the fiancee is a national of that State.

 Proof of identity (identity card, passport, or appropriate identity document)

 Registration of the intended marriage at the residence registry office.
 In the absence of language skills, an interpreter must be brought along at the instigation of the spouse.
 The spouses must be a spouse.
 The spouses must be able to do business (especially, of course, capable of doing business/can be married).
 The spouses must be present in person.
 Under German law, marriage must not be precluded by obstacles to marriage.

 Section 104 Of the German Civil Code Section 1310 of the German Civil Code (BGB) Section 1312 of the German Civil Code (BGB) Section 1896 et seq.
 BGB Section 1903 BGB Art.
 13 sec.
 4 sentence 1 ETUC Section 6 PStG Section 11 PStG Section 13 PStG Section 29 PStV Art.
 14.1 ff.
 PStG-VwV